How to Limewash Brick + Mistakes to Avoid

 2. Treat Mixing Like an Art, Not a Science

-The water inside the mixture evaporates–and can evaporate pretty quickly!–so you will have to be adding water and mixing the limewash many times throughout the process.
+The water inside the mixture evaporates–and can evaporate pretty quickly, depending on the weather!–so you will have to be adding water and mixing the limewash many times throughout the process.

 This is why you need to practice enough to be confident.
 Just finding the perfect mixture one time will not be enough.